 Whatcom Falls Park

 Drive the scenic Mount Baker Highway for 54 miles east of Bellingham to take in one of the finest views in Whatcom County: Mount Shuksan reflected in Picture Lake.
-With a fresh dusting of snow on Mount Shuksan and an array of fall colors, Picture Lake is especially picturesque during autumn.
+With a fresh dusting of snow on Mount Shuksan and an array of Fall colors, Picture Lake is especially picturesque during autumn.
 Walk the 0.5-mile, ADA-accessible loop trail around the lake for views from every angle.
 This trail tends to get busy, so be sure to visit during off-peak times.

 Go Further: Bagley Lakes

 Continue driving 0.5 miles beyond Picture Lake on Mount Baker Highway to reach Heather Meadows and the trailhead for Bagley Lakes.
 Situated in a cirque beneath towering Table Mountain, these sparkling alpine lakes can be explored via an easy 2-mile loop trail.
 Or you can simply take the views in from the Heather Meadows Visitor Center.
 Whichever you choose, you’ll be treated to seasonal Fall colors galore.
 This area may be inaccessible due to snow after October — check the latest conditions before setting out.

 Go Further: Chuckanut Trails